flucoma/learn-website/README.md

 # How does it work?

 Pages are written in `.svx` format, which is a mix of markdown and svelte.
-Wrting is principally written in what you might know as normal markdown while bits of javascript (widgets, audio, pictures) are included as svelte widgets.
+Wrting is principally written in what you might know as normal markdown while bits of Javascript (widgets, audio, pictures) are included as svelte widgets.
 There is also markdown frontmatter where you can include arbitrary information such as tags, a blurb, the title (so that you are not dependent on the name of the file itself).
 An example of a page describing how speakers work might look like this:

 ```
 ---